Equidistribution, Uniform distribution: a probabilist's perspective: Equidistribution via probabilistic reasoning

 The Kac \cite{kac} approach to the i.i.d.~discrete-valued sequence is also revolutionary from the point of view of the just mentioned drawback.
 Indeed, an infinite sequence of independent Bernoulli$(1/2)$ random variables (also called the {\em Bernoulli scheme}) can be explicitly constructed on $\Omega=[0,1]$, with $\FF$ equal to the Borel $\sigma$-field ${\mathcal B}$, and $P$ equal to $\lambda$.
 This was done in \cite{kac}, by applying a simple transformation to the classical Rademacher system.
 We leave on purpose the link with (\ref{ex1.2}), and other details, to interested readers, as well as the discovery of the related $b$-adic Rademacher system and its relation to the discrete uniform law on $\{0,1,\ldots,b-1\}$.

 Given an infinite sequence $X:=(X_i)_{i=1}^\iy$, which has the Bernoulli scheme distribution (take for example the one from the above recalled construction by Kac), one can define $\Gamma$ on the same $(\Omega,\FF,P)$ by ``redistributing the digits'' via a triangular scheme, for example $U_1:= X_1/2 + X_3/2^2 + X_6/2^3+X_{10}/2^4+\cdots$, $U_2:= X_2/2+X_5/2^2+X_9/2^3+\cdots$, $U_3:=X_4/2+X_8/2^2+\cdots$, $U_4:=X_7/2+\cdots$, and so on, and finally $\Gamma=(U_i)_i$.
 Is this asymptotic definition of $\Gamma$ on $([0,1],{\mathcal B}, P)$ sufficiently explicit?
 Or are the examples like (\ref{ex1.3},\ref{ex_novi1},\ref{ex_novi2}) - all leading (after $\!\!\mod$ application) to c.e.s.~but none to i.i.d.~uniforms - more reassuring to think about (more amenable to analysis)?
 The answer will likely vary from one peer to another, depending not only on their mathematical background and research interests, but also on their personal perception of randomness.
-Note that such and related questions challenged the very founders of probability theory (we refer the reader to the discussion \cite{vanLambalgen} of {\em Kollektivs} (or {\em collectives}) of von Mises \cite{vonMises}, the historical notes of Knuth \cite{knu69}, Section 3.3.5, as well as to the monograph by Burdzy \cite{burdzy} for a modern perspective; and also to \cite{kolmogorov1,kolmogorov2,levinL,MartinLof} for yet another mathematically rigorous and well-studied notion of randomness).
+Note that such and related questions challenged the very founders of probability theory only 80 years ago (see e.g.~the historical notes of Knuth \cite{knu69}, Section 3.3.5, or \cite{vanLambalgen,burdzy,burdzy_res}).